vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/06-basic-endpoint-structure.md

 </div>

 <!--
-So, looking at our overall structure, we'll focus on the basic endpoint structure.
+So, looking at our overall structure, we'll focus on the implementation of a very basic endpoint before we start diving into the other features.

 There is some minimal global registration for FastEndpoints that must be done first in our main `Program` file, but we'll skip over that as it's not anything too unexpected.